smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 TODO: Review this list of tools.

-I have tried this exact same process the following tools which for the other tools Stephen mentioned ( perfmon, scheduled tasks, services, task manager) and the process is exactly the same.
+I have tried this exact same process the following tools which for the other tools Stephen mentioned (perfmon, scheduled tasks, services, task manager) and the process is exactly the same.

 ### PowerShell Remoting

-Using more PowerShell Remoting has changed how I manage computers.
-Instead of connecting directly to the box using Remote Desktop I will now try to do everything using PowerShell remotely.
+Using PowerShell Remoting has changed how I manage other computers.
+Instead of connecting using Remote Desktop I try to do everything using PowerShell remotely.
-Using these techniques you can run any command.
+In this section I am going to show you some techniques for running any command remotely.
 If you have never used PowerShell before I strongly encourage you to learn [Get-Command, Get-Help and Get-Member][learn-ps].

-Lets start with this simple command:
+Lets start with a simple command:

 {% highlight powershell %}
 Enter-PSSession -ComputerName Target